Frequently asked questions

 "What cruise documents will I receive once I book my cruise?"

 All clients receive a Confirmation document and a captain's handbook.
-Additional information varies from one fleet to another, but rest assured that you will have all the information you need to plan your cruise.
+Additional information varies from fleet to fleet, but you will have all the information you need to plan your cruise.

 "I am concerned about my children's safety."

 Life jackets are provided on all self-drive cruises.
 Children should wear them when cruising.
-Locks are particularly dangerous places: Lifejackets are available for adults and children alike.
+Locks are hazardous places: Lifejackets are available for adults and children alike.

 "Won't the children get bored?"